TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 }
 ```

-See further down for how to customise the editor which the node
+See "Changing the JSON Editor" below for how to customise the editor which the node
 definition is opened in.

 ### Configuring The Node